wko27/blog/_posts/2017-09-17-ES6_Import_Export.md

 export default const a, b, c
 ```

+By Item 1, only one of them can be default, but it's unclear which one should be default.

 For this reason, **named** constants and variables can not be declared via the **export default** syntax.
-Instead, one could explicitly choose one via e.g.:
+Instead, one could explicitly choose one via item 4:

 ```
 export { a as default }